European Parliament. Four candidates to the roost. Three women, one favorite

 A female candidate but not feminist enough?

-The political agreement still in negotiation
+The political agreement still under negotiation

 The choice of no choice?
 Unless…